|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 John, lived with his mother and had only a few dates in his life.
 He needed to

-learn ways to deal with the opposite sex; however, the therapist focused on first
+learn ways to deal with the opposite sex.
+The therapist focused on first

 learning how to learn.
 The patient had to go places where he could meet women, but with the goal of learning as much about his reactions as possible.
 He first